Washington and Lee Generals: Men's lacrosse

 Washington and Lee Hall of Fame Coach Jack Emmer is known for creating The Armadillo play where five players would surround a player with the ball, facing him and locking arms showing the defense only their backs.
 Any attempt by the defense to retrieve the ball would result in a penalty.
 Washington and Lee would then be able to run a man-up offense as a result of the penalty.
 Washington and Lee successfully used this play during the 1982 game against UNC.
 Following the game, The Armadillo was outlawed by the NCAA rules committee.

 Washington and Lee lacrosse is also known for being on the losing side of one of the greatest upsets in lacrosse history when unranked Morgan State defeated the number 1 ranked Generals in the first game of the season in 1975.
 W&L had a 28 game regular season winning streak and had not lost at home in three years at the time.

-Washington and Lee plays VMI in the Lee-Jackson Lacrosse Classic every year.
-VMI is W&L's next door neighbor in Lexington, VA.
-The Classic is named after Robert E. Lee and Stonewall Jackson.
+Washington and Lee has played VMI every year since 1986.
+VMI is W&L's next-door neighbor in Lexington, VA.
+From 1988 until 2019, the game was known as the “Lee-Jackson Lacrosse Classic”.
+The Classic was named after Robert E. Lee and Stonewall Jackson.
 Lee served as W&L's president from 1865-1870 and Jackson was a professor at VMI from 1851-1861.
+The Lee-Jackson trophy was a plaque featuring crossed swords.
 The Classic was held every spring as part of the main lacrosse season until 2007 when it moved to the fall as an exhibition game.
-W&L holds a 31-4 lead in the all time series against VMI.
-The trophy is a plaque featuring crossed swords.
+Since 2022, the game has been held as a scrimmage and has been part of the HEADstrong Fall Events Series hosted by VMI.
+W&L holds a 33-6-1 lead in the all-time series against VMI.

 Washington and Lee competes against Christopher Newport every year for the Virginia LtN Cup and generates support for LtN.
 LtN or "Lacrosse the Nations" is an organization that uses lacrosse and other physical activities to teach important life skills and help improve education and health while creating opportunity and hope for children in need.
-W&L holds a 6-3 lead in the all time series against Christopher Newport.
+W&L holds a 6-5 lead in the all time series against Christopher Newport.

+Championships

+National Championships

+Washington and Lee holds two NCAA National Championship titles.
+In 1988, the men's tennis team won the NCAA Division III National Championship title.
+In 2007, the women's tennis team claimed the NCAA Division III National Championship title.
+In 2006, 2010, 2011, 2012, 2015, 2017, and 2021 the Generals football team won the Old Dominion Athletic Conference championship.
+In 2009, the Generals baseball team won the ODAC championship.

+Conference tournament championships

+Titles indicate Old Dominion Athletic Conference championships unless otherwise noted.